AdaCore/training_material/courses/spark_essentials/130_autoactive_proof/99-summary.rst

 * Understand tool messages

-  - Messages guide you to help the tool
+  - Messages guide programmer to help the tool
   - Many useful parts in a message

 * Auto-active proof needed for harder proofs